 - Minimal caloric count.
 Make sure your supplementation contains little calories.
 As a general rule, you should keep it to under 160 calories per serving for under 12 years old.
 As for older children, keep it to under 200 calories per serving.

 - Avoid heavy metals.
-Some powders such as soy protein isolate may contain heavy metals unless the product is clean, such as shown in this guide here.
-This is something you do not want in your protein powder—not to mention your children’s.
+Some powders such as soy isolate may contain heavy metals unless the product is clean, such as shown in this guide here.
+This is something you do not want in your supplement—not to mention your children’s.
 This guarantees their overall health and ensures that the protein powder they’re consuming is safe for your family.

 Frequently Asked Questions